Rookfighter/least-squares-cpp/README.md

 # Optimization Cpp

-Optimization Cpp is a basic C++ library for Nonlinear Optimization.
+Optimization Cpp is a basic C++ library for unconstrained nonlinear least squares optimization.
 It provides Newton type optimization algorithms such as:

 * Gauss Newton
 * Gradient Descent